gam-19/DevOps-Notes/IaC/Terraform/Terraform.md

     Has subcommands to see detailed state of terraform.

-    To list resources in the state file.
+    To list all resources in the state file:
     ```bash
         terraform state list
     ```

-    Show all resources attributes
+    Show all attributes specific resource:
     ```bash
         terraform state show <resource_type.resource_name>
         terraform state show aws_subnet.dev-subnet-1